-We agree that what is " given " is what is grasped in knowledge, what is contemplated, the starting-point for discourse; and that what we thus contemplate (are aware of) is, in the case of perception, something outwar apparently the very physical object itself.
-This outer existent, however, not literally grasped, as the neo -realists suppose; only its what, its character, is grasped, as explained in this essay and throughout the volum in the concluding section of this essay, mental states always do exist when data appear.
-But the datum, what is " given," present to my mind, in perception is the essence "such and such a physical object," not the essence " such and such a mental state."
+We agree that what is "given" is what is grasped in knowledge, what is contemplated, the starting-point for discourse; and that what we thus contemplate (are aware of) is, in the case of perception, something outward, apparently the very physical object itself.
+This outer existent, however, is not literally grasped, as the neo-realists suppose; only its what, its essence or character, is grasped, as explained in this essay and throughout the volume.

+The point of difference is this: Professors Lovejoy, Pratt, and Sellars in the concluding section of this essay, mental states always do exist when data appear.
+But the datum, what is "given," present to my mind, in perception is the essence "such and such a physical object," not the essence "such and such a mental state."
 And the two essences are necessarily quite different.
 When I dream, for example, of a bear chasing me, my datum at the moment is the character-complex or essence "a bear chasing me."
 The dream-states, as we shall see, exist; but the bear, what I am dreaming of, is not a mental state.
 It is a character-complex taken to have existence at the moment, but in reality having no actual existence at all.
 So if I think of a centaur, or imagine I see a ghost, or get drunk and seem to see a snake under the table, in each case my mental states exist, but their data, the appearances they yield me, are to be distinguished from the mental states themselves.
 Exactly so is it in veridical perception.
-There appears to me the hold that what is " given " is, in all cases, and in toto in each case, the of the mental existent of the moment, although its existence is not given.
-The other four of us hold that what is " given " results not merely from the cognitive use of the character of the mental state of the moment, but also in part, in most cases, from the attitude of the organism, which may not be represented in the character of that mental state.
-In other words, the function of the mental state, as well as its actual content, or character, to determine what is " given."
-If this is so, the datum as a whole (the character given) is not the character of any existent; the separate trait make up its complex nature may be traits of the mental existent, traits of object known, or both, or neither.
+There appears to me the hold that what is "given" is, in all cases, and in toto in each case, the character of the mental existent of the moment, although its existence is not given.
+The other four of us hold that what is "given" results not merely from this cognitive use of the character of the mental state of the moment, but also, in part, in most cases, from the attitude of the organism, which may not be represented in the character of that mental state.
+In other words, the function of the mental state, as well as its actual content, or character, helps to determine what is "given."
+If this is so, the datum as a whole (the total character given) is not the character of any existent ; the separate traits that make up its complex nature may be traits of the mental existent, traits of the object known, or both, or neither.